wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.8.6.2 =
+* [Update] We tweaked the SQL query to retrieve 'recent' results, and added a GROUP BY clause to remove duplicates.
+This might affect some custom reports you might have created, so please don't hesitate to contact us if you have any question or experience any issues.
+* [Fix] The button to delete all the records from the database was not working as expected (thank you, [Softfully](https://wordpress.org/support/topic/delete-all-records-doesnt-work/)).

 = 4.8.6.1 =
 * [Fix] A regression bug was introduced in 4.8.6, affecting some of the shortcodes and reports.